Answer by Diane Eager

-This claimed loss of a tail by humans is based on any observed process, but is an evolutionary interpretation of the facts.
-The so called tail genes we possess are simply genes for bones, joints, muscle, nerves etc. But since genes only function under the control of separate and pre-existent regulatory genes, these genes will not build a tail unless the control genes tell them to.
+This claimed loss of a tail by humans is not based on any observed process, but is an evolutionary interpretation of the facts.
+The so-called tail genes we possess are simply genes for bones, joints, muscle, nerves etc. But since genes only function under the control of separate and pre-existent regulatory genes, these genes will not build a tail unless the control genes tell them to.
 Our human regulatory genes do not work to make these other genes form a tail.
-The mouse tail genes referred to in the Talk Origins are general regulatory genes, not specific tail genes.
-They are also active in the brain, lung, skeletal muscle and heart of the mouse.

 Genes do not work alone, and the effect of a gene will vary depending which other genes it is working with.
-There is no proof, fossil or otherwise, that human regulatory genes ever did made tails in the past no matter how loudly evolutionists shout.
+There is no proof, fossil or otherwise, that human regulatory genes ever made tails in the past, no matter how loudly evolutionists shout.

 The claim that humans can grow tails is based on occasional reports of babies born with tails.
 These are really a birth defect known as a caudal appendage.
 These mostly a benign growth disturbance, but can be part of a more serious problem such as a tumour or a defect of the vertebral column and spinal cord.
 They are not functional animal tails.